maddyvinnakota/krasa-jaxb-tools/README.md

 ## Version

-- `2.3.1` bug fixing release:
+- `2.3.1` bug fix release:

-  - `@Valid` annotation was not added by default anymore
+  - `@Valid` annotation was not added by default

-  - removed `singlePattern` option because `@Pattern.List` is not semantically correct
+  - remove `singlePattern` option because `@Pattern.List` is not semantically correct

-  - `jpa` option disabled because not really useful
+  - disable `jpa` option because not really useful

-  - `JSR_349` option disabled because it was referring to Validation API 1.1 while now we use 2.0
+  - disable `JSR_349` option it was referring to Validation API 1.1 while now we use 2.0

-  - a lot of tests added to establish a solid baseline (defaults was backported and tested on 2.2)
+  - add a lot of tests to establish a solid baseline (defaults was backported and tested on 2.2)

 - `2.3` A huge refactoring and fixing bugs: